 Top Schools for Computer Science

 One of the most popular and lucrative majors for international students is computer science.
-Ranking in at the third most popular major for international students, many people study computer science in the US due to the many internationally-recognized schools.
-The top computer science schools in the US are ranked so highly due to a number of factors, such as: 1) quality of education, 2) number of active publications and research projects, 3) job placement rate of graduates, 4) level of funding available.
+Ranking in at the third most popular major for international students, many people choose the US for studying computer science due to the many internationally-recognized schools.
+The top computer science schools in the US are ranked highly due to a number of factors, including: 1) quality of education, 2) number of active publications and research projects, 3) job placement rate of graduates, 4) level of funding available.
 Studying at these top schools for computer science allow international students to pursue highly-regarded degrees that will be valued in the workforce whether in the United States, or back home.

 Top 10 Schools for Computer Science in the US